It is not the cruelty of children that angers me

 And, aye, maybe, to the ear, the heart, was treated as an affliction

-By those with the polished shoes and starched aprons which set them apart;
+By those with the polished shoes and starched aprons;

-I was brought up to be brave but inside I was bruised and battered,
+But it was.
+I was brought up to be brave but inside I was bruised, battered.

 Young only young.

 I tried to pity my accusers: so narrow of soul, so clipped of speech, so incapable of reach.

 I had my brother Pete, now so-long dead, and my sisters two,

 Us poor kids, we mocked the rich kids